The glossary covers terms which are used around Home Assistant.

 An Action is an event that can be fired as a response to a trigger, once all conditions have been met.

-Add-ons provide additional, standalone, applications that can run beside Home Assistant.
+Add-ons are additional standalone third-party software packages that can be installed on Home Assistant OS.
 Most of these, add-on provided, applications can be integrated into Home Assistant using integrations.
 Examples of add-ons are: an MQTT broker, database service or a file server.

 A binary sensor returns information about things that only have two states - such as on or off.